maekawatoshiki/sericum/sericumcc/README.md

-# Cilkcc
+# Sericumcc

-A small C compiler powered by cilk
+A small C compiler powered by sericum

 # Todo